dmitriyteteruk/offsite-labs/iotcentral-lab1-9.md

 ![](lab1/lab1-92.PNG)

-Then go back to IOT Central application page where your newlly added *S1 Sensor* was added and click on device name.
+Then go back to IOT Central application page where your newly added *S1 Sensor* was added and click on device name.
 ![](lab1/lab1-93.PNG)

 Here you will see default device dashboard that was created by device manufacturer.
 Let's generate some data with our Python app to see real number.